colorfulnotion/polkaholic/README.md

                      website: https://polkadot.network
                  coingeckoID: polkadot
 ```

-Then run `crawlBlocks 0`, which will fill up the `block${chainID}` table and `chain${chainID}` BigTable.
-(Polkaholic runs 2-3 crawler services for each chain for redundancy.)
+Then run `polkaholic crawlblocks 0`, which will fill up the
+`block${chainID}` table and `chain${chainID}` BigTable.
+(Polkaholic
+runs 2 crawler services for every chain for redundancy.)
+While most
-While most parachains support `subscribeStorage` to support the fetching of traces, most public endpoints do not support "unsafe" trace calls.
-All gaps in traces have to be covered using our internal nodes (currently 10-12)  and onfinality nodes.
-However, onfinality does not have 100% coverage of all parachains so some chains have only partial indexes.
-New parachains tend to need a few weeks.
+parachains support `subscribeStorage` to support the fetching of
+traces, most public endpoints do not support "unsafe" trace calls.
+All gaps in traces have to be covered using our internal nodes

-Because not
+(currently 20) and snapshots of 25-30 additional chain instances.

 The end setup for mysql:
 ```
 mysql> show tables;